 Solar pool covers harness the power of the sun to help heat your pool.
 The cover looks similar to bubble wrap, and the tiny bubbles work together to collect and retain heat from the sun’s rays.
 The heat is then delivered to the water, effectively heating your pool.

 Absolutely!
-These covers have been proven to raise your pool water temperature by 15 degrees — without using any additional heat source.
-Most pool owners find them to be a great investment.
+These solar pool covers have been proven to raise your pool water temperature by 15 degrees — without using any additional heat source.
+Most pool owners find solar pool covers to be a great investment.

 Solar blankets come in many colors, but clear and blue covers tend to be the most common.
 Which color is best for your pool depends on your goals and personal preferences.

 Because they’re translucent, clear solar covers allow more light and energy to access the water, so you may see more of a temperature increase.
 However, it works the opposite way as well, so more heat escapes and your pool may not retain the heat for as long.

 They’re not as expensive as most people think.
 You can generally find a solar pool cover for between $100-$250.
 Here at LinerWorld, our solar blankets start at $112.
 Features like size and the thickness (mil) of the liner will impact the price.